-A member of the co-op office will conduct a mid-term evaluation to monitor and evaluate the progress of the student to ensure program requirements are being met and employers are satisfied.
+A member of the Co-op Team will conduct a midterm evaluation/site visit to monitor and evaluate the progress of the student to ensure program requirements are being met and employers are satisfied.
 This will typically occur once per work term.
-The co-op coordinator will initially meet with both the student and the supervisor.
-When the mid-term meeting is scheduled, the employer may request to meet with the co-op coordinator without the student present.
-This meeting will be followed by a meeting with just the student and the co-op coordinator.
-If any concerns are raised with the student at this time, the co-op coordinator will follow-up with the supervisor after the site visit.
+The Co-op Coordinator will initially meet with both the student and the supervisor.
+When the site visit is scheduled, the employer may request to meet with the Co-op Coordinator without the student present.
+This meeting will be followed by a meeting with just the student and the Co-op Coordinator.
+If any concerns are raised with the student at this time, the Co-op Coordinator will follow-up with the supervisor after the site visit.